Kernix13/vision-grid-express/README.md

 Board page:

-1. add functionality for up/down arrows to change the image/text order, and an "X" to remove the saved image from localStorage, and therefore the thumbnails and on page
+1. add functionality for up/down arrows to change the thumbnail & image/text order
-   1. moveImage to move thumbnail to a different position, as well as corresponding DOM image
+2. I need a modal to confirm deleting a saved image
-2. I need a modal for saved images - something way different and better than the home page modal
+3. I need a modal for saved images - something way different and better than the home page modal
-3. in savedImages.js, I'll need to implement the settings option (if and when I get to that) and maybe a button somewhere to start a slideshow of 1) just the images, and/or the images + text - allow user to set the timing
+4. in savedImages.js, I'll need to implement the settings option (if and when I get to that) and maybe a button somewhere to start a slideshow of 1) just the images, and/or the images + text - allow user to set the timing

 ## Project overview and objectives